zansar1/Ray-Monte-Carlo-Estimation-of-Pi/README.md

 This is a Python application that uses Ray, a distributed computing framework, to estimate the value of π using the Monte Carlo method.
 Getting Started

-To run this application, you will need to have Ray installed on your machine.
-You can install it using pip:

-pip install ray

 Usage

     Clone the repository to your local machine.